OpenTechSchool/python-beginners/source/getting_started.rst

 .. note::

-   On Windows, you'll want to add :program:`Python` to your PATH, so it can be found by other programs.
+   On Windows, you'll need to add :program:`Python` to your ``%PATH%``, so it can be found by other programs.

    When installing Python 3.5 or later, there should be tick box option to do this on the first page of the installer.
 Make sure you tick this on.

+   Otherwise, you can run the script under :file:`\Tools\Scripts\win_add2path.py` where you installed Python.

 And a Code Editor
 -----------------